220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 If more than one column is being selected in the SELECT column section of the query, a GROUP By is required

-You can use the HAVING clause with an aggergate function instead of WHERE
+You can use the HAVING clause with an aggregate function instead of WHERE

-Scalar functions operatate on a single row, these can be used with SELECT and WHERE
+Scalar functions operate on a single row, these can be used with SELECT and WHERE

 Some popular scalar functions are as follows: